 It pays respects to the expellees

-Due to the world wars, millions of Germans were expelled or deported.
-This day was created to help bring them back to their homeland and honor those who have passed away due to hunger and sickness.
+Due to both world wars, millions of Germans were expelled or deported to other countries.
+Day of the Homeland was part of an effort to encourage and assist those who were expelled to return to their homeland and to honor those who have passed away due to hunger and sickness.

-It reminds Germans of the values of their homeland
+It reminds Germans of their homeland's precious values

-There are times when we just need to stop and think like good citizens about the values that built our great nations.
+As good citizens, we occasionally need to stop and think about the values that built our great nations.
+Whether we're German nationals or Americans, it's important to remember the blessings of home.

 It advocates democracy and international understanding